 In this post, we’ll cover how to adjust to Daylight Saving Time, its impact on sleep and tips to help both you and your pets adapt smoothly.

-Just a quick note: This post contains affiliate links.
-If you decide to make a purchase, we may earn a small commission at no extra cost to you.
-This helps support our blog and allows us to continue creating more great content and resources for your personal growth journey.
+Quick note: This post contains affiliate links and I may earn a small commission at no extra cost to you.
+It helps support this blog and allows me to keep creating valuable content and tools for your journey.
+So thank you!

 *The UK follows British Summer Time (BST) as its version of Daylight Saving Time (DST).